johnsontri/notes/algo/clus/kmeans.rst

 K-mean *MUST* converge.

-Any iteration in this algo will not be repeat.
+Any iteration in this algo will not be repeated.
 The TSSE is always less then previous.

 .. math::